Alkaline phosphatase: Bacterial

 Alkaline phosphatase in E. coli is uncommonly soluble and active within elevated temperature conditions such as 80 °C. Due to the kinetic energy induced by this temperature the weak hydrogen bonds and hydrophobic interactions of common proteins become degraded and therefore coalesce and precipitate.
 However, upon dimerization of alkaline phosphatase, the bonds maintaining its secondary and tertiary structures are effectively buried such that they are not affected as much at this temperature.
 Furthermore, even at more elevated temperatures such as 90 °C alkaline phosphatase has the unusual characteristic of reverse denaturation.
 Due to this, although it ultimately denatures at about 90 °C it has the added ability to accurately reform its bonds and return to its original structure and function once cooled back down.

 Alkaline phosphatase in E. coli is located in the periplasmic space and can thus be released using techniques that weaken the cell wall and release the protein.
 Due to the location of the enzyme, and the protein layout of the enzyme, the enzyme is in solution with a smaller amount of proteins than there are in another portion of the cell.

 The proteins' heat stability can also be taken advantage of when isolating this enzyme (through heat denaturation).
 In addition, alkaline phosphatase can be assayed using p-nitrophenyl phosphate.
-A reaction where alkaline phosphatase dephosphorylates the non-specific substrate, p-nitrophenyl phosphate in order to produce p-nitrophenol (PNP) and inorganic phosphate.
-PNP's yellow color, and its λ_{max} at 410 allows spectrophotometry to determine enzymatic activity.
+Alkaline phosphatase dephosphorylates the non-specific substrate p-nitrophenyl phosphate to produce p-nitrophenol (PNP) and inorganic phosphate.
+PNP's yellow color with λ_{max} at 410 allows spectrophotometry to determine enzymatic activity.
 Some complexities of bacterial regulation and metabolism suggest that other, more subtle, purposes for the enzyme may also play a role for the cell.
 In the laboratory, however, mutant Escherichia coli lacking alkaline phosphatase survive quite well, as do mutants unable to shut off alkaline phosphatase production.

 The optimal pH for the activity of the E. coli enzyme is 8.0 while the bovine enzyme optimum pH is slightly higher at 8.5.
 Alkaline phosphatase accounts for 6% of all proteins in derepressed cells.